ch4umba/KeyboardNinja/tests/lib/docs/reference/matchers.md

 *   These matchers can also match:
     1.  a native array passed by reference (e.g. in `Foo(const int (&a)[5])`),
         and
-    2.  an array passed as a pointer and a count (e.g. in `Bar(const T* buffer, int len)` -- see [Multi-argument Matchers](#MultiArgMatchers)).
+    2.  an array passed as a pointer and a countOfSymbols (e.g. in `Bar(const T* buffer, int len)` -- see [Multi-argument Matchers](#MultiArgMatchers)).
 *   The array being matched may be multi-dimensional (i.e. its elements can be arrays).